Armando2311/Axiomtekhipotlogsystem/README.md

 ## Business Value & Efficiency

-The Hipot Logs System is designed to revolutionize the production line testing process at Axiomtek by:
+The Hipot Logs System is designed to streamline the production line Hipot testing process at Axiomtek by:

 1. **Streamlined Testing Process**
    - Eliminate paper-based logging